 If you believe a loved one is developing an unhealthy relationship with their drinking, it’s important to look out for the signs that someone is an alcoholic.

 The physical symptoms of alcoholism will be noticeable even during the early stages of the disorder.
-As a starting point, you will notice the person being drunk on a regular basis, with the obvious signs including slurred speech, impaired coordination and poor decision making.
+As a starting point, you will notice the person being drunk on a regular basis, with the obvious signs including slurred speech, impaired coordination and poor decision-making.

 Often, if a regular user feels sick after drinking, they will use alcohol to get rid of the nausea.
 Blacking out regularly is also associated with alcohol abuse.
 Those showing signs of alcohol abuse will also often choose to drink over eating regular meals.